-Apps, programmes and software used in the health and care system - either standalone or combined with other products such as medical devices or diagnostic tests.
+In the United Kingdom, "digital health" can be defined as apps, programmes and software used in the health and care system - either standalone or combined with other products such as medical devices or diagnostic tests.

 1.2 What are the key emerging technologies in this area?